 Before you fly back home, you stop by the currency exchange booth to exchange the yen that you miraculously have left over (Tokyo is expensive!) and notice the exchange rates have changed.
 It’s these changes in the exchanges rates that allow you to make money in the foreign exchange market.

 The foreign exchange market, which is usually known as “forex” or “FX,” is the largest financial market in the world.
-Compared to the measly $22.4 billion a day volume of the New York Stock Exchange, the foreign exchange market looks absolutely ginormous with its $5 TRILLION a day trade volume.
+Compared to the measly $22.4 billion per day volume of the New York Stock Exchange (NYSE), the foreign exchange market looks absolutely ginormous with its $5.3 TRILLION a day trade volume.
 Forex rocks our socks!

 Let’s take a moment to put this into perspective using monsters…

-The largest stock market in the world, the New York Stock Exchange (NYSE), trades a volume of about $22.4 billion each day.
-If we used a monster to represent NYSE, it would look like this…
+The largest stock market in the world, the New York Stock Exchange, trades a volume of about $22.4 billion each day.
+If we used a monster to represent the NYSE, it would look like this…

 You hear about the NYSE in the news every day… on CNBC… on Bloomberg…on BBC… heck, you even probably hear about it at your local gym.
 “The NYSE is up today, blah, blah”.
 When people talk about the “market”, they usually mean the stock market.
 So the NYSE sounds big, it’s loud and likes to make a lot of noise.